oroinc/documentation/user/back-office/system/integrations/openapi-specifications/index.rst

    * **Format** --- The format in which the OpenAPI specification should be created, e.g. JSON or YAML.
    * **API Type (View)** --- The API type for which the OpenAPI specification should be created, e.g. "Back-Office API" or "Storefront API".
    * **Entities** --- The list of entities for which the OpenAPI specification should be created.
 When no entity is specified, the specification is created for all entities.
+   * **Server URLs** --- The list of server URLs that should be added to the OpenAPI specification.

       .. image:: /user/img/system/integrations/openapi/create.png
-         :alt: A sample of a OpenAPI specification request
+         :alt: A sample of an OpenAPI specification request

 4. Click **Save and Close**.